Graphs of Joint Types, Noninteractive Simulation, and Stronger Hypercontractivity: Acknowledgement

 \section{Acknowledgement}

-The authors are grateful to Or Ordentlich, Yury Polyanskiy, and Ofer Shayevitz for sharing their code and the details about their calculation in \cite{ordentlich2020note}, to help us find out and fix an error in the previous version of Theorem \ref{thm:zeroerror}.
+The authors are grateful to Or Ordentlich, Yury Polyanskiy, and Ofer Shayevitz for sharing their code and the details about their calculation in \cite{ordentlich2020note} to help us find out and fix an error in the previous version of Theorem \ref{thm:zeroerror}.
 We also thank Amin Gohari and Sandeep Pradhan for pointing out the related references \cite{krithivasan2007large,nazari2009new,nazari2010typicality} to us.
+We would like to thank anonymous reviewers for pointing out related references, and especially thank one of reviewers for pointing out that the strong small-set theorem is not new, and in fact it is a direct consequence of the information-theoretic characterization of Brascamp--Lieb inequalities.

 \appendices{}